francocerino/scikit-reducedmodel/README.md

 eim.fit()
 ```

-Finally, we construct the reduced model from our eim object
+Finally, we build the reduced model from our eim object

 ```python